IntroductionOtatara Pa Historic Reserve encompasses one of the most outstanding defensive and settlement complexes in New Zealand.

 Otatara Pa is near Taradale between Napier and Hastings.
 Look out for the pallisades on the hill above the Eastern Institute of Technology.

 DOC has worked closely with Ngati Paarau of Waiohiki Marae to manage and protect the site since 1987.
-Eastern Institute of Technology and Historic Places Trust have supported the work at Otatara.
+The Eastern Institute of Technology and Heritage New Zealand have supported the work at Otatara.

 Improvements since 1987 include: